Orolia2s/ephemerides/README.md

 which is why Keplerian elements are commonly used instead.
 (source: [Orbital elements](https://en.wikipedia.org/wiki/Orbital_elements))

-Here are the 6 traditional Keplerian elements:
+Here are the 6 traditional Keplerian elements, along with a reference time:

 | Notation | Name | Description |
 |:--------:|:-----|:------------|